 - Only RHEL 7.2 and 7.1 are supported.
-RHEL 7.0 is not supported. - Only new installations of RHEL 7.2 and 7.1 are supported by Cloudera.
-For upgrades to RHEL 7.1 or 7.2, contact your OS vendor and see Does Red Hat support upgrades between major versions of Red Hat Enterprise Linux?
+RHEL 7.0 is not supported. - RHEL 7.1 is only supported with CDH 5.5 and higher. - RHEL 7.2 is only supported with CDH 5.7 and higher. - Only new installations of RHEL 7.2 and 7.1 are supported by Cloudera.
+For upgrades to RHEL 7.1 or 7.2, contact your OS vendor and see Does Red Hat support upgrades between major versions of Red Hat Enterprise Linux?.

 Add the internal repository you created.
-See Modifying Clients to Find the Repository on page 169 for more information.
+See Modifying Clients to Find the Repository on page 170 for more information.